The Catechism of the Catholic Church (CCC) says:

 What makes this set of molecules my body?

 Because it is soft and pink like my tongue?

 Because it is hard like my fingernails?

 Because it is brown like my eyes?

 The creator of the universe; Lord and master of all that exists, Jesus, wants you to share in His life.
-Jesus wants to be in Communion with you.
-To renew your communion with Him, He is willing to humbly put His soul into a piece of bread that you can merge into your body.
-How much clearer could God make it than to let you put Jesus’ soul where your soul is?
+To let you renew your communion with Him, Jesus is willing to humbly put His soul into pieces of bread, making them His body.
+To let you renew your communion with Him, Jesus is willing to humbly put His soul into wine, making it His blood, How much clearer could God make it than to let you put Jesus’ soul where your soul lives?

 Through His church, God has given you the gifts of the Sacraments.
-We were all in perfect communion with Jesus right after we got Baptized.
-By putting His soul into a mere piece of bread, Jesus gives you the opportunity to receive His body and thus RENEW your communion with Him.
+By putting His soul into mere bread and wine, Jesus gives you the opportunity to receive His body and thus RENEW your communion with Him.